araobp/virtual-showroom/README.md

 ## Reference Showroom

 I visited NISSAN GALLERY at Nissan global headquarters in Yokohama in May 2024.
+This was for a driving experience in harsh environments.

 <img src="doc/nissan_showroom1.jpg" width=400>